Thomas K. Sittema, CEO, CNL Financial Group

 Bob Miles, President, Bags, Inc.

-Bob Miles is President of the Hospitality & Parking Services Division of Bags, Inc., an innovative, nationwide provider of travel and hospitality services, with operations in more than 250 U.S. cities.
+Bob Miles is President of Bags, Inc., an innovative, nationwide provider of travel and hospitality services, with operations in more than 250 U.S. cities.
 Prior to joining Bags, Inc., Bob served as Senior Vice President – Strategy, Business Development & External Affairs for Orlando Health.
 Mr. Miles originally joined Orlando Health in 1993 and served as the Director of Finance until 1998.
-Prior to that time, he was on the auditing and management consulting staff at Ernst and Young, LLP in Orlando, Florida.
-From 1998 to 2005, Mr. Miles worked for outside organizations as Chief Operating Officer and Chief Financial Officer both in and out of the health care industry.
+Prior to that time, he was on the auditing and management consulting staff at Ernst & Young, LLP in Orlando, Florida.
+From 1998 to 2005, Mr. Miles worked for outside organizations as Chief Operating Officer and Chief Financial Officer both in and out of the healthcare industry.
 Mr. Miles received his Bachelor of Science Degree in Accounting in 1984 and Masters of Accountancy in 1985, both from Florida State University.
-He currently serves on the Professional Advisory Board of the Florida State University Department of Accounting, Board of Director for the Florida State University College of Business Emeritus Board, Community Board Member for the Florida State University College of Medicine – Orlando Campus, Board of Director for LIFT Orlando and Board of Director & Treasurer for the Central Florida Commission on Homelessness.
+He currently serves as a Board of Director for the Florida State University College of Business Emeritus Board, Community Board Member for the Florida State University College of Medicine – Orlando Campus, Board of Director for LIFT Orlando and Board of Director & Treasurer for the Central Florida Commission on Homelessness.
 He became a Certified Public Accountant while working for Ernst & Young LLP, Certified Public Accountants, from 1985 to 1992.

 Bishop Allen T.D.
 Wiggins, Senior Pastor, The Hope Church